Recruitment & Retention

 In order for a better treatment (be it a procedure, medical device, or drug) to become available, volunteers from the general public must participate in a clinical trial.
 Recruiting participants is a critical component of the medical development process and without the necessary amount of volunteers (sometimes hundreds or thousands), new procedures cannot be approved.

-In a 2007 CenterWatch National Survey of Study Volunteers people participated for the following reasons: "to help myself and others/ to advance science" (81 per cent); "to find a better treatment" (75 per cent) and "to receive higher quality medical care" (51 per cent).
+In a 2007 CenterWatch National Survey of Study Volunteers people participated for the following reasons: "to help myself and others/ to advance science" (81%); "to find a better treatment" (75%) and "to receive higher quality medical care" (51%).

 Help Advance Medicine by Signing Up for a Study